How Does Fake Door Testing Work? Benefits & Risks for Researchers

 Well, we’ve covered the benefits.
 However, that’s not to say fake doors come without risks.

-How to make an effective fake door test #
+How to make an effective fake door test in 5 streamlined steps #

-Right, now that you know the benefits and risks of fake door testing, let’s get into how to make fake doors.
+Right, now that you know the benefits of fake door testing, let’s get into how to make fake doors.

 1. Pick your audience #